Cryo-electron microscopy: Material specimens

-In addition to allowing vitrified biological samples to be imaged, CryoTEM can also be used to image material specimens that are too volatile in vacuum to image using standard, room temperature electron microscopy.
-For example, vitrified sections of liquid-solid interfaces can be extracted for analysis by CryoTEM, and sulfur, which is prone to sublimation in the vacuum of electron microscopes, can be stabilized and imaged in CryoTEM.
+In addition to allowing vitrified biological samples to be imaged, cryoTEM can also be used to image material specimens that are too volatile in vacuum to image using standard, room temperature electron microscopy.
+For example, vitrified sections of liquid-solid interfaces can be extracted for analysis by cryoTEM, and sulfur, which is prone to sublimation in the vacuum of electron microscopes, can be stabilized and imaged in cryoTEM.

 Image processing in cryo-TEM

-Even though in the majority of approaches in electron microscopy one tries to get the best resolution image of the material, it is not always the case in cryo-TEM.
-Besides all the benefits of high resolution images, the signal to noise ratio remains the main hurdle that prevents assigning orientation to each particle.
-For example, in macromolecule complexes, there are several different structures that are being projected from 3D to 2D during imaging and if they are not distinguished the result of image processing will be a blur.
-That is why the probabilistic approaches become more powerful in this type of investigation.
-There are two popular approaches that are widely used nowadays in cryo-EM image processing, the maximum likelihood approach that was discovered in 1998 and relatively recently adapted Bayesian approach.
+Assigning orientation to each particle and therefore obtaining the best-resolution image in cryo-TEM requires reducing the signal-to-noise ratio.
+For example, in macromolecule complexes, there are several different structures that are being projected from 3D to 2D during imaging.
+Probabilistic approaches are required in order to distinguish structures and avoid blurry results.
+There are two popular approaches that are widely used in cryo-EM image processing: the maximum likelihood approach, developed in 1998 and relatively recently adapted Bayesian approach.

-The maximum likelihood estimation approach comes to this field from the statistics.
-Here, all the possible orientations of particles are summed up to get the resulting probability distribution.
-We can compare this to a typical least square estimation where particles get exact orientations per image.
-This way, the particles in the sample get "fuzzy" orientations after calculations, weighted by corresponding probabilities.
-The whole process is iterative and with each next iteration the model gets better.
-The good conditions for making the model that closely represent the real structure is when the data does not have too much noise and the particles do not have any preferential direction.
+In the maximum likelihood estimation approach, all possible orientations of particles are summed up to get the resulting probability distribution (unlike in a typical least square estimation, where particles are tagged with their exact orientations per image).
+This way, the particles in the sample get "fuzzy" orientations after calculations, weighted by corresponding probabilities, which improve with iterations.
+Ideal conditions for making the model that closely represents the real structure is when the data does not have too much noise and the particles do not have any preferential direction.
 The main downside of maximum likelihood approach is that the result depends on the initial guess and model optimization can sometimes get stuck at local minimum.

 The Bayesian approach that is now being used in cryo-TEM is empirical by nature.
 This means that the distribution of particles is based on the original dataset.
 Similarly, in the usual Bayesian method there is a fixed prior probability that is changed after the data is observed.
-The main difference from the maximum likelihood estimation lies in special reconstruction term that helps smoothing the resulting maps while also decreasing the noise during reconstruction.
+The main difference from the maximum likelihood estimation lies in a special reconstruction term that helps smoothing the resulting maps while also decreasing the noise during reconstruction.
 The smoothing of the maps occurs through assuming prior probability to be a Gaussian distribution and analyzing the data in the Fourier space.
-Since the connection between the prior knowledge and the dataset is established, there is less chance for human factor errors which potentially increases the objectivity of image reconstruction.
+Since the connection between the prior knowledge and the dataset is established, the chances of human error are lower, which potentially increases the objectivity of image reconstruction.